 Appoint a scribe

-As with the leader, the job of scribe should move from person to person.
+As with the leader, the job of secretary should move from person to person.
 The scribes duties are:

 - Mark the date.

-- Summarize any relevant scriptures, impressions or pictures and powerful prayers that were prayed for each item.
+- Summarize any relevant scriptures, impressions or pictures and significant prayers that were prayed for each item.
 Don’t forget to mention the name of the person who shared these details with the group.

-- Make sure the prayer book is put away in the same spot each week, so it can easily be found for the next session.
+- Make sure the prayer book is put away in the same spot each week so that the next scribe can find the book.

 Start with a short prayer of thanksgiving.